letsencrypt/acme-spec/draft-barnes-acme.md

 A client responds to this Challenge by provisioning the nonce as a resource on the HTTPS server for the domain in question.
 The path at which the resource is provisioned is determined by the client, but MUST begin with ".well-known/acme-challenge/".
 The content type of the resource MUST be "text/plain".
 The client returns the part of the path coming after that prefix in its Response message.

 type (required, string):
-: The string "simpleHttps"
+: The string "simpleHttp"

 path (required, string):
 : The string to be appended to the standard prefix ".well-known/acme-challenge/" in order to form the path at which the nonce resource is provisioned.
 The result of concatenating the prefix with this value MUST match the "path" production in the standard URI format {{RFC3986}}

+nonsecure (optional, boolean):
+: If this attribute is present and set to "true", the server will perform its validation check over enencrypted HTTP (on port 80) rather than over HTTPS.
+Otherwise the check will be done over HTTPS, on port 443.

 ~~~~~~~~~~

 {
-  "type": "simpleHttps",
+  "type": "simpleHttp",
-  "path": "6tbIMBC5Anhl5bOlWT5ZFA"
+  "path": "6tbIMBC5Anhl5bOlWT5ZFA",
+  "nonsecure": false
 }

 ~~~~~~~~~~

 Given a Challenge/Response pair, the server verifies the client's control of the domain by verifying that the resource was provisioned as expected.

+1. Form a URI by populating the URI template {{RFC6570}} "{scheme}://{domain}/.well-known/acme-challenge/{path}", where:
+  * the scheme field is set to "http" if the "nonsecure" attribute of the response is set to true, and "https" otherwise;
-1. Form a URI by populating the URI template "https://{domain}/.well-known/acme-challenge/{path}", where the domain field is set to the domain name being verified and the path field is the path provided in the challenge {{RFC6570}}.
+  * the domain field is set to the domain name being verified; and
+  * the path field is the path provided in the response.
 2. Verify that the resulting URI is well-formed.
-3. Dereference the URI using an HTTPS GET request.
+3. Dereference the URI using an HTTP or HTTPS GET request.
+If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.
-4. Verify that the certificate presented by the HTTPS server is a valid self-signed certificate, and contains the domain name being validated as well as the public key of the key pair being authorized.
-5. Verify that the Content-Type header of the response is either absent, or has the value "text/plain"
+4. Verify that the Content-Type header of the response is either absent, or has the value "text/plain"
-6. Compare the entity body of the response with the nonce.
+5. Compare the entity body of the response with the nonce.
 This comparison MUST be performed in terms of Unicode code points, taking into account the encodings of the stored nonce and the body of the request.

 If the GET request succeeds and the entity body is equal to the nonce, then the validation is successful.
 If the request fails, or the body does not match the nonce, then it has failed.